nebari-dev/nebari-docs/docs/docs/getting-started/installing-nebari.md

 ### Nebari Init and Guided Init

-Nebari Init create and initialize your Nebari configuration.
-Guided init does the same but user can have different experience while running it (more enhanced).
+Nebari Init creates and initializes your Nebari configuration.
+Guided init does the same but you can have a step-by-step experience while running it.

 You can pass the `--help` flag to the `init` command to check all the arguments and options available for it.